eunomia-bpf/eunomia.dev/docs/others/bpf-compatible.md

 # bpf-compatible

-## Brief description

-This repo contains a set of toolchain to simplify the building and running eBPF program on kernels without native BTF support.
+A set of toolchain to simplify the building and running eBPF program on kernels without native BTF support.
-It utilizes [btfhub](https://github.com/aquasecurity/btfhub-archive) to drop the dependency of native BTF
+It utilizes [btfhub](https://github.com/aquasecurity/btfhub-archive) to drop the dependency of native BTF.

 ## What's in it